 B.EdUniversity of Toronto

-Dr Saldanha’s main research and practice interests focus on homelessness, marginalized youth, culturally relevant practice with diverse persons, and the development of qualitative research methods where power and ownership rest with participants themselves.
+Dr Saldanha’s main research and practice interests focus on homelessness, marginalized youth, behavioral health, culturally relevant practice, and the development of qualitative research methods where power and ownership rest with participants themselves.
 His pedagogical style employs participative and collaborative instructional methods.
-He has an extensive history of practice with youth internationally in diverse settings.
+He has an extensive history of international practice with youth in diverse settings.

 SWRK 200: Human Diversity and Social Justice